chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

  > What were the main challenges, and how did you ensure the new architecture was scalable and maintainable?

 The main challenge was we couldn't risk a complete system replacement all at once.

-So, I planned a phased migration.
-We used a reverse proxy to direct traffic for specific routes to the new Vue application, while legacy pages were still served by the old system.
+My solution was a phased migration using a Nginx proxy.
+We used a proxy to direct traffic for specific routes to the new Vue application, while legacy pages were still served by the old system.
 This minimized risk and allowed us to iterate based on user feedback.

 ### Vue vs React